 Canned tuna doesn't have to be boring, and this tasty & easy Greek Tuna Salad proves it!
-Great to keep in the fridge for a no-fuss, no cook, delicious meal
+Great to keep in the fridge for a no-fuss, no-cook, delicious meal

 One of my favorite ways to eat canned tuna, especially in the summer, is as a tuna salad.
-But not just your regular mayo-based tuna salad.

-I really like different flavors, and my favorite is a Greek inspired tuna salad with cucumbers, tomatoes, red onions, olives, and feta.
+I really like different flavors, and my favorite is a Greek-inspired tuna salad with cucumbers, tomatoes, red onions, olives, and feta.

 It's so delish!
 And it's easy & filled with veggies (insert party popper emoji here).